Skip to main content

 Inverted Tempo Clues

-• In Duck, the older card should play first.
-(This is exactly the same thing as the Brown Inversion convention.)
+• In Duck, only the rightmost card should play.
+(This is exactly the same thing as the Brown Tempo Clue Inversion convention.)

 Loaded Play Clues